 - Or 1 hour and 15 minutes (75 minutes) of vigorous-intensity aerobic activity every week.
-Plus 2 or more days of muscle-strenthening activities that work all major muscle groups.
+Plus 2 or more days of muscle-strengthening activities that work all major muscle groups.

-- Or an equivalent mix of moderate – and vigorous-intensity aerobic activity and muscle-strenthening activities on 2 or more days a week that work all major muscle groups.
+- Or an equivalent mix of moderate – and vigorous-intensity aerobic activity and muscle-strengthening activities on 2 or more days a week that work all major muscle groups.

 - Healthy pregnant or postpartum women: 150 minutes (2 hours and 30 minutes) per week of moderate-intensity aerobic activity spread throughout the week.

 Walking Is a Good Start, So, Where Do I Begin?

 The first thing you should do is talk to your doctor.
 This is especially important if you have not been regularly active or have a chronic illness that may limit the amount of time you exercise.
 Once your doctor says it’s okay, put on a pair of well-fitting sneakers and start walking!

 To receive the most benefit, you should take 10,000 steps a day, which can be measured by a pedometer or by adding an app on your phone.
 About half of your 10,000 steps can come from everyday physical activities like walking the dog, climbing stairs (instead of taking the elevator), gardening, housework (especially sweeping, mopping or vaccuum cleaning floors), and washing your car are just a few.

 - Initial goal: Walk at a comfortable pace for about 10 minutes, three times a day 5 to 7 days per week (for ex., to a neighbor’s house and back).

 - Step it up: Walk at a comfortable pace for 15 minutes twice a day (for ex., to the end of the street and back).